monikasarder/VictoriaPoliceRacialSearch/README.md

-# VicPol Stop and Search Dataset
+# VicPol Stop and Search Dataset and Racial Profiling Analysis

 [📥 **Download Cleaned Dataset (XLSX)**](VicPol%20Search%20Data%20Clean/VicPol%20Search%20Data%20Clean.xlsx?raw=true)

 ## About the Dataset

+This repository contains:

-This repository contains my cleaned and enriched version of Victoria Police stop-and-search data — over 50,000 **warrantless searches** conducted in 2018, 2019, 2022, and 2023.
-The dataset has been processed in R to improve data quality, standardise formats, and add geographic location fields.
-It is designed to support public, academic, and community stakeholders in assessing patterns of policing and the potential presence of racial profiling in Victoria.
+- A cleaned version of Victoria Police stop-and-search data (50,000+ **warrantless searches** from 2018, 2019, 2022, 2023), processed in R to improve quality, standardise formats, and add geographic fields.
+- A racial profiling analysis of **drug searches on foot by uniform police**, comparing outcomes for white- and African-appearing people using hit-rate methods.

-The **original raw data** was obtained under the Freedom of Information Act by the [Racial Profiling Data Monitoring Project](https://www.racialprofilingresearch.org/) (previously hosted by the Centre Against Racial Profiling) and is made available there “free for use by the public.”
+The original raw data was obtained under FOI by the [Racial Profiling Data Monitoring Project](https://www.racialprofilingresearch.org/) and is made publicly available there.

 ## Purpose of this Repository